tlaanemaa/Weather-in-Tallinn/README.md

 # Weather-in-Tallinn
-Just a demo app that displays real time weather info for Tallinn
+A simple front-end app that displays weather info for Tallinn

-/// TODO ///